Meet the Test Composer

 Now you have a test template with one test command to exercise the etcd cluster.

-To package it, add instructions in the Dockerfile.client.
+To package it, add a Dockerfile.client file in the client directory:

 COPY ./python-generate-traffic/parallel_driver_generate_traffic.py /opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py

-# Copying additional resources into a resources folder
+# Copy additional resources into a resources folder

-To make the simulation more realistic, you should always run multiple client containers using a single container image.
+To make the simulation more realistic, you should always run multiple client containers using the same container image.

 client1: